govuk-one-login/data-analytics-platform/README.md

 #### IaC

 AWS SAM can perform [validation and linting](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/validate-cfn-lint.html) of CloudFormation files.
 In addition, [checkov](https://www.checkov.io) can find misconfigurations.
+Prettier can also check (or fix) the formatting of the YAML of the SAM template.

 * `npm run iac:lint` - run validation and linting checks and print warnings
 * `npm run iac:scan` - run checkov scan and print warnings
+* `npm run iac:format:check` - run formatting checks and print warnings
+* `npm run iac:format:fix` - run formatting checks and automatically fix issues

 ## Building and running